n3ovice/mythic/markDown/mythicOverview.md

 dense forest in the kingdom.
 It is home to creatures magical and mundane.

+### Northern Sea

+The name given to the vast and cold sea that stretches over the north-west of [The Kingdom](#the-kingdom).
+It supports massive schools of fish, it's shores are seasonally filled to bursting with **clapping clams** and it is likely riddled with colossal sea monsters.

 ### The Kingdom

-Everything on the map is under the rule of the King or Queen
+Everything on the map is under the rule of the King or Queen.
+There are certainly parts of the world in which the [The Royal Family](#the-royal-family) has no power but that is only because the lands are untamed.
+If the dwarfs ever reclaimed their throne keep in the [Druuthenhold Mountains](#druuthenholm-mountains), they may have some claim to sovereignty.
+It is only because no one knows exactly where [Vanima](#vanima) is; that the elves escape any authority.
+Wherever human civilization can be found, the royal decree is supreme.

 ### Druuthenholm Mountains

-The historical homelands of the Dwarfs
+The historical homelands of the Dwarfs.  **Druuthenholm** was taken from the dwarfs when [Raz-Modian](#raz-modian) chose their stronghold as his roost.

+### Lutra

+The lands that makeup [Lord Lutra's](#lord-lutra) region are known as _The Highlands_ or simply _Lutra_.
+It is reasonably farm-able and very large.
+The lands are known to produce more wheat then all the other territories combined.
+It is also famous for it's livestock.
+The horses, cows, pigs and even the chickens all seem to be extra alert, trainable, healthy and intelligent.

 ## Cities and Towns

+### Vanima

+Thought to be a vast and mature elven citadel hidden somewhere in the [Northern Sea](#northern-sea).
+Most of the elves wandering [The Kingdom](#the-kingdom) either don't know or choose not to divulge any confirmation of **Vanima**'s existence.
+Their silence does nothing to combat the many rumors about Vanima and [The Elves](#the-elves).
+Unlike the other races, Elves don't seem to collect together in single neighborhoods or regions.
+While it isn't rare for a village to have the odd elf or two, it **is** very rare to see an elven family or even a large group.

 ### Chendrin Hall

 ### Castle Heron

-The **3rd** largest city in the *The Kingdom*, ruled over by the most powerful noble house other than the royal family themselves; *House Heron*.
+The **3rd** largest city in the *The Kingdom*, ruled over by the most powerful noble house other than the royal family themselves; [House Heron](#house-heron).  **Castle Heron** itself is made of smooth polished stone.
+It is likely the cleanest city in the Kingdom and is certainly the most well kept.
+The dark purple banners of the Heron house add to the aesthetic as do the intricate capes, arms and armor that is furnished for the cities guard and officials.

 ### Burn Shire

 Formerly a Beautiful farming community looked after by a noble lord.
-When the lord's daughter was selected by *Raz-Modian*, he decided to gather his knights and try to slay the dragon instead of paying tribute.
+When the lord's daughter was selected by [*Raz-Modian*](#raz-modian), he decided to gather his knights and try to slay the dragon instead of paying tribute.
 After Raz-Modian killed him and his men, he burned the village to cinders and it never fully recovered.
 It is now called burn shire and is